 Happy 2021 – Web crawling only gives you YouTube first, last, and always.

 Back in 2016, we made an article about asking YouTube “Where is the fair use?” which was a slogan that the Nostalgia Critic was behind as parodies and criticism of film and literature is a form of free speech.
 Despite all of the Drama-Lama action that his agent “Channel Awesome” happened which is beyond the scope of this article.
 The statement was a valid question to ask YouTube.
-To the point where we even got hit with a copyright strike over a song “William Tell” which is a classical music song that falls underneath the category of public domain.
+To the point where we even got hit with a copyright strike over the song “William Tell” which is a classical music song that falls under the category of public domain.

 Read on if you want to know more.

 “Note: If you get a black screen but the audio is playing.
 Or you got a potato PC and it’s studdering.
 We have fallback Links below.”